GOP blocks $2,000 checks as Trump leaves COVID aid in chaos

 The year-end package Trump railed against as a “disgrace” is the product of months of work.
 It would establish a temporary $300 per week supplemental jobless benefit, along with a new round of subsidies for hard-hit businesses, restaurants and theaters and money for schools.
 Money is included for health care providers and to help with COVID vaccine distribution.
 Trump took aim at foreign aid funds in the package he has agreed to in the past and asked for in his yearly budget.

-The final text of the more than 5,000-page bill was still being prepared by Congress to be sent to the White House for Trump’s signature by Thursday or Friday, an aide said.
+The final text of the more than 5,000-page bill required days to be compiled but Pelosi announced Thursday that it was completed and being sent to the White House for Trump’s signature.

-That complicates the schedule ahead.
-Even if Trump doesn't formally veto the package, he could allow it to expire with a “pocket veto” at the end of the year.
+The year-end timing complicates the schedule ahead.
+Even if Trump doesn't formally veto the package, he could allow it to expire with a “pocket veto” at the end of the congressional session.

 The Senate cleared the huge relief package Monday by a 92-6 vote after the House approved it by 359-53.
 Those votes totals would be enough to override a veto should Trump decide to take that step.